sbarex/SourceCodeSyntaxHighlight/README.md

 Head over to the [releases](https://github.com/sbarex/SourceCodeSyntaxHighlight/releases) page to view the latest version.
 Move the `Syntax Highlight.app` into the `Applications` folder.

 ### Install with Homebrew Cask
 Syntax Highlight can also be installed via [Homebrew Cask](https://github.com/Homebrew/homebrew-cask).
 If you have not installed Homebrew, follow the simple instructions [here](https://brew.sh/).
-After that, run `brew install --cask syntax-highlight` to install the current version of Syntax Highlight.
+After that, run `brew install --cask --no-quarantine syntax-highlight` to install the current version of Syntax Highlight.

 ### Note for the precompiled release
 The [precompiled app](https://github.com/sbarex/SourceCodeSyntaxHighlight/releases) is not notarized or signed, so the first time you run the app the system may show a warning about the impossibility to check for malicious software.